Category Archives: Plants & Seeds

 A reliable, simple, productive and space-saving method which can be tailored to your weekly requirements.
 Early sowings of Lettuce Valamaine should mature in about 60 days, mid-season sowings in about 40 days.
 Lettuce Valamaine is specially chosen because the young leaves have no bitterness.

-Cauliflower ‘All The Year Round’ (Spring/ Summer/Autumn)
+Lettuce ‘All The Year Round’ (Butterhead)